YetiForceCompany/YetiForceCRM/README.md

 #YetiForce 2.1 GA [under development]

-2.0 was launched on 21st May 2015 and the following changes are up to 2.0.210 from 30th June 2015.
+2.0 was launched on 21st May 2015 and the following changes are up to 2.0.286 from 2nd July 2015.

 **Bug Fixes:**